pwierer/sfdx-unpack/README.md

 Note: While you only have to look for the Session ID once, you must retrieve the confirmation token for **every** package separately.

+Note 2: Make sure to exclude the `%3D`at the beginning and the `%27%3B` at the end of the token -> these are url encoded entities (`=`, `;`, `'`).

 With these two things you are ready to mass remove unlocked packages components.
-Either pull the code and run it yourself (GO v1.18) or simply download the binary from the releases page.
+Either pull the code and run it yourself (GO v1.18) or simply download the binary from the [releases](https://github.com/pwierer/sfdx-unpack/releases) page.

 # Usage